Print Public Residency Program

-Print Public is one of Kala’s on-going artist programs.
 From its founding days, Kala was envisioned as a place where people gather to exchange creative ideas and share technology and tools.
-Expanding on this idea, Print Public takes print media and socially engaged art projects and meets people where they are, on the street, at bus stops, churches, markets, and in the neighborhood, connecting artists and the community.
-Through Print Public, Kala aims to provide opportunities for artists to work on interdisciplinary projects with digital or print media while also animating public space.
-And through these projects, reach new communities, build local partnerships, and deepen neighborhood ties.
-Print Public is supported, in part, by the James Irvine Foundation, National Endowment for the Arts Our Town program, and by UC Berkeley Chancellor’s Community Partnership Fund.
+Expanding on this idea, Print Public takes print media and socially engaged art projects and meets people where they are, on the street, at bus stops, markets, shops, and in the neighborhood, connecting artists and the community.
+Through Print Public, Kala aims to provide opportunities for artists to work on interdisciplinary projects with digital or print media while animating public space, reaching new communities, building local partnerships, and deepening neighborhood ties.
+Print Public is supported, in part, by the James Irvine Foundation, National Endowment for the Arts Our Town program, California Arts Council’s Creative California Communities, and by UC Berkeley Chancellor’s Community Partnership Fund.

 Drew Cameron – Rags Make Paper

-Rags Make Paper is a Print Public project that emphasizes an exchange of remnant textiles for handmade paper.
+Rags Make Paper emphasizes an exchange of remnant textiles for handmade paper.
 The ritual of transforming textile rags into handmade paper is centuries old and lends itself to the innate stories and characteristics imbued into both.
 In this contemporary iteration community members will have the opportunity to donate unwanted rags in exchange for sheets of handmade paper as well as investigate the process further through reoccurring open enrollment workshops at Kala Art Institute.

 Ramekon O’Arwisters – Crochet Jam